All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Your Body Is Working Against You

 Pregnancy reshapes your metabolism.
-Insulin resistance increases during the third trimester to direct nutrients to the baby, and it does not always resolve quickly after delivery.
+Insulin resistance increases during the third trimester to direct nutrients to the baby, and it doesn't always resolve quickly after delivery.
 Leptin resistance, which makes your brain less responsive to "full" signals, can persist for months.
 Add plummeting estrogen and progesterone, and your body enters a metabolic state that actively resists weight loss.

 The "Bounce Back" Myth